andrewdimmer/csi-3370-software-project-config-test/docs/version-control/WritingCode.md

 - Wrote method y to pass test x
 - Refactored method z into y

 This means that anyone who sees your new code on the `main` branch can see exactly what you did without even looking at their code, so they can know if it impacts them!
-This is even more helpful when you are working on muliple methods and classes to complete a single change.
+This is even more helpful when you are working on multiple methods and classes to complete a single change.

 ## How do I ship what I'm working on so my teammates and other teams can use it?

-When we talked about creating a branch, we mentioned that by working on a seperate branch other people's changes can't break your code.
+When we talked about creating a branch, we mentioned that by working on a separate branch other people's changes can't break your code.
 But by that same token, they can't access your changes in their code either.
-So how do you make your code acessable to everyone else?
+So how do you make your code accessible to everyone else?
 The end goal is to "Merge" in into the `main` branch of the repository, which is all the code that is done and in production.
 To do that, we have a 3.5 step process:

 1. Create a "Pull Request (PR)"